duttaANI/Udacity_CVND/Graph_SLAM/README.md

     1. motion (final robot pose - initial robot pose)
     1. measurement (landmark pose - current pose)

-1. This data is used as input to constraint matrices(omega and xi) and is additive in nature during input
+1. This data is used as input to constraint matrices(omega and xi) and is additive in nature during input.

+1. The coefficient of every component(i.e. x,y) of each pose should be positive along the diagonal of omega matrix.

-1. Another important point to note is that input weights are directly proportional to the confidence in senor data
+1. Another important point to note is that input weights are directly proportional to the confidence in senor data.

+1. Finally to generate map and localice robot perform the opertion:
+    1.